thilo-hub/documentix/Documentation/Documentation.md

 Adding new documents works in multiple ways:

+-   Click on the upload button
 -   Drag and Drop local file to browser window
--   copy and paste images using the paste buffer ( think Windows-shift-S and Control-V )
+-   Pasted images using the paste buffer ( think Windows-shift-S and Control-V )
 -   Tell the running instance to import a locally accessible file
 -   Ask a build-in importer ( for example the MX870-office-printer ) to